Twin Shaft disaster: Disaster

 At 3:00 in the morning on Sunday, June 28, 1896, ninety miners were at work in the Red Ash Vein of the Newton Coal Company's Twin Shaft Mine in Pittston when the roof quickly caved in.
 It was believed at the time that all of the men perished.

 The concussion from the explosion was so great that it was heard for miles around.
 The foundation of nearly every building in Pittston was shaken and windows and doors were rattled as in a tornado.
 In the houses nearer to the mine, persons were thrown from their beds, thinking an earthquake had occurred.
 Immediately after the boom, the colliery whistle and town fire alarms sounded.
 Families ran to the mine works.
 Newspapers reported "havoc everywhere," from grief-stricken wives to frantic efforts at impenetrable tunnels of collapsed top rock and crushed timbers.

-Two rescue tunnels were attempted, though volunteers sometimes removed only 20 feet a day.
+Two rescue tunnels were attempted, though volunteers sometimes removed only 20 ft a day.
 Hope faded for the victims of the disaster, most of whom were Irish and Lithuanian immigrants.
 Their names were compiled later because the list of those working was also underground.

 There were 58 men and boys who died during the cave-in, buried 434 ft below ground.
 In their wake, they left 31 widows and 101 orphans.
 None of their bodies were ever recovered.
 It was one of the largest coal mining disasters in Pennsylvania history (even larger than the Knox Mine disaster many decades later in nearby Port Griffith).